 - Fifth, I created a blogging course: Blog With A Full Time Job

-- Six, I’m creating a money mindset course: Money Mindset School (coming out next month!)
+- Six, I created a money mindset course: Money Mindset School

 Creating products was really hard and reminded me of when I was in law school – constantly working and having to produce.

 It’s nice to see the light at the end of the product-creation-tunnel. 🙂

 One thing I know for sure is that if I buy a course and invest in myself, I’m always going to follow exactly what that teacher says and implement everything I learn before taking another course.
 It’s a lot of work but it always makes my investments worth it.

 At each phase of blogging, I’ve invested in myself through courses to get to the next level.
 I’m a firm believer in finding someone with the results you want and learning from them.

 I think it’s insane to take advice from people who don’t have the results you want.
 This has made it a lot easier for me when people give me advice.
 If they don’t have the results I want, I pretty much ignore their advice.
 If they do have the results I want, I take it.

 I’ve done that successfully up to this point and it’s working really well.